-In today’s business environment, it is likely that your company’s clients, partners or vendors need to access your environment.
+In today’s business environment, it’s likely that your company’s clients, partners or vendors need to access your environment.
 They may need to work with equipment and resources that cross organizational boundaries.
 However, without a system of trust, providing secure access to them isn’t always easy.
 Traditionally, there are two ways they can get access to your environment:

 - Create an account in your domain to allow access to a user of the other organization

 What if you could shift this burden of account management to your clients, vendors or whoever it is that uses your application?
 Imagine if you never have to create user accounts or reset passwords for those employees anymore.
-Or the people using the application never even have to log into the application using an extra set of credentials anymore.
+Or that the people using the application never even have to log into the application using an extra set of credentials anymore.

 This is where Active Directory Federation Services (ADFS) comes in.
 ADFS addresses the above issues.
 If the IT departments of your and your partner’s company could come to some type of trustworthy agreement it would be extremely beneficial.
-Your company could trust certain Active Directory accounts from another company (or vice-versa) to access its application with its own credentials – without requiring a local account.
+Your company could trust certain Active Directory accounts from another company (or vice versa) to access its application with its own credentials—without requiring a local account.

 What is ADFS?

 Active Directory Federation Services is a feature and web service in the Windows Server Operating System that allows sharing of identity information outside a company’s network.
 It authenticates users with their usernames and passwords.
-Users can access some applications (i.e. Office 365, Salesforce.com, etc.) without being prompted to provide login credentials again.
+Users can access some applications (i.e. Microsoft Office apps, Salesforce.com, etc.) without being prompted to provide login credentials again.
 These applications can be local, on the cloud, or even hosted by other companies.
 Below is a diagram to explain the concept.
 It doesn’t matter where these applications live or who owns them.
 These user accounts can be maintained by the administrator from a single place, namely Active Directory.

 The idea is that it allows sharing of identity information between trusted partners beyond the boundary of an organization, called Federation.